We’ve broken out each stage of the retirement journey and laid out steps you can take to prepare yourself for the

-If the amount of tax you’ll need to pay is your only concern, follow these general guidelines:
+If minimizing your income tax is your only concern, follow these general guidelines:

 - If your income tax rate is likely to be higher when you make withdrawals, use a TFSA.

 - If your income tax rate is likely to be lower when you make withdrawals (i.e. when you retire), then choose an RRSP.

 Although you should definitely consider taxes when making your decision, you should consider other factors too—like your saving and spending habits.

 Because you don’t have to pay tax when you withdraw from your TFSA, it’s easier to access those funds at any time, for any reason.
 As such, TFSAs are a great option if you are unsure when you will need to use your savings.
-Just know that you can’t re-contribute back into your TFSA in the same calendar year, unless you have unused contribution room.
+Just know that you can’t re-contribute back into your TFSA in the same calendar year, unless you still have unused contribution room.

 But if you are committed to saving for retirement and want to avoid the temptation of accessing those savings earlier, an RRSP is the wise choice.
 The tax consequences of withdrawing RRSP funds can be significant, so it’s always best to leave those savings untouched until you’ve retired.
-For this reason, the inflexibility of an RRSP might be better for you even if the numbers point to a TFSA.
+For this reason, the inflexibility of an RRSP might be better for you even if the numbers make a TFSA look tempting.